 If they already know, set them loose with this math invitation for a fun way to review perimeter.

-Have fun with this perimeter activity
+Variations of this perimeter activity

 Since we’re just grabbing random objects to measure, you may want to alter this perimeter activity just a bit to fit with your child’s ability.